Non-equilibrium Physics of Self-Assembly: from Viruses to Nano-containers

 About:

-This interdisciplinary meeting will bring together theoreticians and experimentalists working on viruses and protein nano-containers, to stimulate collaborations in the following areas:
+This interdisciplinary meeting brought together theoreticians and experimentalists working on viruses and protein nano-containers, to stimulate collaborations in the following areas:

 1. Design principles of natural and artificial protein containers